GhostbusterJeffrey/BlenderFaceCap/README.md

 pathvar - Set this to an ABSOLUTE path of where your animdata.json file is.
 Make sure it looks like "C:\Users\user\animdata.json" and not "/animdata.json" crig - Set this to the object name of the character your are using the Facial Capture with.
-Keep in mind at the moment the eye capture only works on 2000s rigs, but the mouth works for any rig.
+Keep in mind at the moment the eye capture only works on 2000s rigs, but the mouth works for any rig. betterMouth - Set this to the object name of your character's mouth; MAKE SURE THE OBJECT DATA OF THAT MOUTH IS LINKED TO THE CUSTOM FACECAP MOUTH

+Once you've set the following variables, set your frame in the timeline to the first frame of your capture data.
+Click the "Run Script" button at the top of the scripting window.
+Afterwards, you should be all set!